The easiest way to misjudge Codex CLI is to mix three decisions together on day one:

 If this is your laptop or daily dev machine and you are just trying to get to a first real coding task, start with ChatGPT sign-in.
 It removes one whole layer of API-billing and key-management noise from the first run.

-Install Codex CLI From One Official Channel
+Install Codex CLI From One Channel And Stay In That Channel

 npm i -g @openai/codex